sergey-lapin/redux-remote/README.md

 #[DEMO](http://lapanoid.github.io/redux-remote)

-Most importantly that I am not resending all actions but listen store updates and send it to another redux instance which updates itself.
+Most importantly that I am not resend all actions but listen store updates and send it to another redux instance which updates itself.

-Some diff algorithm can implemented on top of it.
+Some diff algorithm can be implemented on top of it.

-It can be used in webworkers or on servers to relief client from costly computations.
+It can be used in webworkers or on servers to relieve client from costly computations.

 Syncing can be used for realtime collaboration apps.